 Magazines have this backwards arbitrage on how they price each full-page ad.
 When you buy an ad in a magazine or newspaper, they’re accounting for maybe printing a hundred thousand copies.
 Then they assume that 50,000 of those copies are going to get left in a doctor’s office and someone else along the line is going to read it.
 So now they’re factoring in that 150,000 people are going to read that one ad on page 87.

-But with digital advertising, unlike with print and old-fashioned media spends, every single click, every impression, every view, and every phone call can all be attributed to a specific action, to one particular person.
+But with digital marketing, unlike with print and old-fashioned media spends, every single click, every impression, every view, and every phone call can all be attributed to a specific action, to one particular person.
 It’s a very black-and-white situation.

 People don’t have to trying to guess, “Did my advertising work?
 Did this billboard work?
 I sponsored a football team, they put my logo on the jersey.
 Am I getting a return on that?”
 Maybe, maybe not.
 How are they ever going to know?